GuilloteauQ/guilloteauq.github.io/_pages/rayon_logs.md

 ## Goal

-The goal of this internship was to be able to visualize the execution of a parallel algorithm in [Rust](https://www.rust-lang.org) using the [Rayon library](https://github.com/rayon-rs/rayon).
+The goal of this internship was to be able to visualize the execution of a parallel algorithm in [Rust](https://www.rust-lang.org) that is using the [Rayon library](https://github.com/rayon-rs/rayon).

 ## Role